lydiahsu/ML-and-AI-Teaching/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
 -->

+This is a collection of teaching materials that I have used in the past.
+Whether you are a ML/AI-novice or -savvy, I hope you find fun and useful material from this website!

+## Outline of Topics

+- Python, Scikit-learn and Machine Learning
+- Tensorflow and Deep Learning
+- Regression and Neural Nets
+- Classification
+- OpenAI Gym
+- Generative Models
+- Generative Adversarial Networks
+- Reinforcement Learning
+- Natural Language Processing
+- Recommendation Systems

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for